 Barcelona is one of Europe’s most visited cities, thanks to its architecture, history and good climate.
 However, it is also a city that is suffering from its own success as a tourist destination, as protests against overtourism, Airbnb and tourist apartments showed.
 What do the different city rankings say about Barcelona’s success?

-- The city’s attractiveness in the eyes of international talent, businesses, investors
+- The city’s attractiveness for talent, businesses, investors;

-- Innovation, creativity and global influence of Barcelona
+- Innovation and creativity potential, and global influence of Barcelona.

 Charles Landry on Barcelona: